About Chez Reavie

 Born in Wichita, Kansas, on November 12, 1981, Chez Reavie is referred to by the shortened version of his middle name, Chesney.
 Though he makes his home in Scottsdale, Arizona, he was raised with the distinct style of Southern golf, followed by PGA peer Boo Weekley.
-Reavie, only 23 by the time he turned professional, is smaller in stature than most of his peers at 5-foot-9, 165 pounds.
+Reavie, only 23 by the time he turned professional, is smaller in stature than most of his peers at 5-foot-9, 160 pounds.

 Chez Reavie began golfing in his mid-teenage years and developed his game to become a scratch golfer in high school.
 His career began in earnest at Arizona State University, where he dominated the team as a three-time All-American golfer.
 He also won the 2003 U.S. Public Links Championship.

 Turning professional on May 5, 2004, Reavie joined the Nationwide Tour in 2006.
 He made his first 15 cuts and finished in the top 25 in more than half of those events.
-He also placed at least 13th or better in his final 12 events played in 2007, and won the Knoxville Open that same year to finish 18th on the Nationwide money list.
+He also placed 13th or better in his final 12 events in 2007, and won the Knoxville Open that year to finish 18th on the Nationwide money list.
 This was good enough to earn him a card for the PGA Tour for 2008.

 After punching his Tour card, Reavie went on to win the 2008 RBC Canadian Open in July, just edging out Billy Mayfair.
-This win would assure him a spot on the PGA Tour for at least the next two years.
+This win assured him a spot on the PGA Tour for at least the next two years.
 He tied for fifth at the 2008 Bob Hope classic and earned a $180,000 check, his biggest as a professional to that point.